MS/PhD or Master of Professional Studies (MPS) - which is right for you?

 Deciding on an MS/PhD Graduate Field

 What is a graduate field?

-At Cornell, graduate study is organized using a field structure.
+At Cornell, graduate study leading to an Masters or Science (MS) or Doctor of Philosophy (PhD) is organized using a field structure.
 Fields are composed of faculty members from a number of departments or sections (in the case of SIPS) who come together around a shared intellectual interest, and may draw from different campuses or colleges.
 Graduate students are admitted to fields of study.
 Within each field, they select major and minor subjects, which are research interests or concentrations.

 Fields span departments and even disciplines.
 It’s possible for a student in the field of economics to include faculty on his or special committee from industrial labor and economics, civil and environmental engineering, and sociology along with the more traditional economics and management.